mlocati/mlocati.github.io/_articles/gists.md

 ## Introduction

-Instead of writing long and unreadable articles, from time to time I simply greate GitHub gists.
+Instead of writing long and unreadable articles, from time to time I simply create GitHub gists.

 ## My gists